-Over a 15-year period (1998 to 2013), fourteen (14) of the original sixteen (16) service plazas were replaced.
+Over a 15-year period (1998 to 2013), fourteen (14) of the original sixteen (16) service plazas were replaced and two (2) were taken out of service and demolished.
 Since then, the OTIC service plaza program has been focused on maintaining high standards of service and excellent facility conditions.
 Currently four (4) of the seven (7) pairs of service plazas constructed during the early phases of the replacement program have been updated.
 The service plazas are modern, state-of-the-art facilities with improved energy efficiency, designed to accommodate the ever-increasing number of Turnpike travelers.
 Amenities for the service plazas include a food court arrangement with a sit-down restaurant and multiple fast food vendors, electronic travel and weather information centers, and retail outlets.
 Special truck driver areas have been incorporated into the facilities which include a lounge, laundry and shower facilities.
-In 2019 Electric Vehicle Charging stations were added at four (4) service plazas, two (2) were added in late 2021, and six (6) additional locations are expected to be opened in late 2022 or early 2023.
-In 2017 OTIC entered into a contract with a consultant to develop a more in-depth strategic plan for all facilities including maintenance buildings, service plazas, toll plazas and the administration building.
+In 2023, the expansion of the Commission's electric vehicle charging stations continued and now eight (8) of the Turnpike's service plazas provide the service to its customers.
+In 2017, OTIC entered into a contract with a consultant to develop a more in-depth strategic plan for all facilities including maintenance buildings, service plazas, toll plazas and the administration building.
 The strategic plan for the maintenance buildings was completed and the subsequent implementation of it is ongoing with planned raze and rebuilding expected to begin in 2028.
 This strategic plan is still under development for other facilities.